Rules for using community noticeboards

 Multiple community noticeboard bookings

-- You can book the same noticeboard site for a maximum of two consecutive booking periods.
+- You can book the same noticeboard site for a maximum of four consecutive weeks and a total of eight weeks in a year.

 - You can book up to 10 noticeboard sites in the same booking period.